JoWatersASC/SortVis/misc/SortWindowSpecs.md

     - takes another window for collisions
     - uses position and dimension members to check
 - static pointer list of window objects
+- static window flag list, all window settings should be same

 ### Window Components
 - vector bars